eper-io/tig/readme.md

 Using the system as a traditional key value store is a minor feature.
 The reason is that hashes ensure that the data is cryptographically secure.
 Once we store by the hash of a key instead of the hash of the value, the value can change.

-This are the possibilities of using tig as a key value store.
+These are the possibilities of using tig as a key value store.

 - Use a burst of hashed segments of large files or database snapshots with hashes as pointers.
 - Change just the index nodes on updates.